Skip to contentSkip to search

 The body reacts to the presence of oleic acid by increasing the speed at which your skin cells renew.

-It’s an attempt to “shed” the irritant and is the mechanism that causes flakes.
+It’s an attempt to “shed” the substance and is the mechanism that causes flakes.
 Dead skin

 cells accumulate on the scalp